1n9i9c7om/steamhourboostv2/README.md

 To add new users to the `database.json` run `coffee user.coffee` and follow the instructions.

 By default it will boost the games CS 1.6 and CS:GO.
 If you want to change the games that are being boosted, edit the `database.json` directly!

-### What will change in this fork?

-*Note: nothing stated here is actually done yet.
-As time of writing, I haven't even started working on it yet.
-Uff.*

-A webinterface will be added that allows you to start/stop accounts on a per account basis.
-That means that you can disable this bot for account X while still boosting account Y.
-When this is done, support for multiple users will be added.
-Accounts will be owned by users, so that user X can enable/disable it's accounts, but user Y can't. *However*, this will be a n:m relation, meaning that multiple users can have access to the same account (while still having multiple accounts).
-This is to make sure you don't block your friends out of your account in case you share it.

 ### How to install
 First you need to install a recent version of `node.js`, `coffee-script` and `pm2`: